charles-tai/mvc-pattern-example/README.md

 # Take Home Test

+# Design Decisions

+I used a MVC pattern to add structure and to avoid spaghetti code as the application grows.
+MVC allows for separation of concerns, which is important in application maintainability.

+Controllers handle user input, data retrieval and model updates.
+Models manage application state.
+And views update the DOM.

+Model states are transmitted to the rest of the application using a pub/sub pattern.
+This pattern decouples views from models and allows for a one to many relationship between them.
+As a result, models can be reused and show the same state across different views.

+# Improvements

+- HTML/CSS
+- Module loading using ES6 require to handle dependencies
+- Handlebars templates could be separated into their own files, precompiled and cached (?)
+- Error handling for API calls
+- Service Factory to decouple API calls from the controller

 ## Instructions

 Using the HTML, CSS, and mocked API that has been provided for you, your job is to write javascript that drives the view layer of a Blue Apron menu page according to the spec below.